ATPI Data Protection Policy

 Data therefore includes any digital Data by computer or automated equipment, telephone recordings, and any manual information which is part of a Relevant Filing System.

-Data Controller: Data Controller means a person who (alone or with others) determines the purposes for which and the manner in which any Personal Data are, or are to be, processed.
+Data Controller: Data Controller means a person who (alone or with others) determines the purposes for which and the manner in which any Personal Data is, or is to be, processed.
 Generally, Company itself will be the Data Controller in most cases.

-Data Exporter means the Data Controller or Data Processor who transfers the personal data abroad
+Data Exporter: Data Exporter means the Data Controller or Data Processor who transfers the personal data abroad.

 Data Processor: Data Processor means any person, other than an employee of the Data Controller, who processes the Data on behalf of the Data Controller.
 A company may be a Data Processor if defined as such under contractual terms with the Data Controller.